King-George-gif/Java-Inheritance-Assignment/README.md

 # Update number 3 coming from the experimental branch
 # Update number 4 coming from the experimental branch
 # Update number 5 coming from the experimental branch
+# Update number 1 coming from the ExperimentalBranch2